gazebosim/docs/ionic/install.md

 # Gazebo Ionic

-Up to Ionic's release date, the collection should be considered unstable.

-Gazebo Ionic will be the 8th major release of Gazebo.
-It will be a long-term release.
+Gazebo Ionic is the 9th major release of Gazebo.
+It is a short-term release.

 ## Binary installation instructions